Introduction to Krita coming from Photoshop¶

 Shift + I / Shift + N / Shift + M: A set of default keyboard shortcuts for accessing the on-canvas color selector.

 Some people regard these shortcuts as somewhat unfortunate.
-The reason is that they are meant to be used during painting and left-Shift is at the opposite end of the keyboard from I, M and N. So for a right-handed painter, this is very difficult to do while using the stylus with a right hand.
+The reason is that they are meant to be used during painting and the left Shift key is at the opposite end of the keyboard from the I, M and N keys.
+So for a right-handed painter, this is very difficult to do while using the stylus with a right hand.
 Note that you can reassign any shortcut by using the shortcut configuration in.

 Stabilization / Path Smoothing¶